Language Translation

 • Other Infrastructure.

 Land disturbance associated with the construction of these facilities are required to comply with the CSGP.
-Agricultural activities that are exempt include tillage, planting, cultivation, harvesting, and operations for the production of agricultural, nursery, or vegetative crops.
+Agricultural activities that are exempt include tillage, planting, cultivation, harvesting, and operations to produce agricultural, nursery, or vegetative crops.
 The exemption also applies to pasture renovation and establishment, construction of agricultural conservation practices, and the installation of drainage tile.
 Agricultural conservation practices include waterways, terraces, water and sediment control basins (WASCOB), and grade stabilization structures.

 Forest Harvesting Operations